 These professionals are responsible for providing radiation therapy to cancer patients, as prescribed by the physician.
-There are a wide range of machines and devices that can be used for this purpose, so the work is relatively diverse and interesting from day to day.
+There is a wide range of machines and devices that can be used for this purpose, so the work is relatively diverse and interesting from day-to-day.
 Since radiation therapists typically deal with people who are sick – some of whom are terminally ill – compassion is an important character trait for these medical professionals to possess.
 According to Schools.com

 , the annual average salary for a radiation therapist in 2010 was $78,020, with a projected growth of 27 percent.

 This video explains the work and training of a radiation therapist.

 today began their career with an associate degree, allowing them to begin gaining practical experience quicker.
 This job typically works directly with patients, in a hospital or clinic setting.
 Registered nurses may handle a wide range of jobs, from administering medication to educating patients and their families.
 The annual average salary for a registered nurse is $67,720 with projected job growth of 22 percent.

 Patients who have been injured or had surgery often require physical therapy